Gabesz/rubik-trainer/README.md

 - Algorithm metadata lives in `public/{trainer}/algorithms.json`.
 To change categories or add cases, edit the JSON file and match SVG filenames.
 The fetch helpers derive IDs from the `name` field.
 - Styling changes can go in `src/assets/main.css`.
 Bootstrap classes are available globally.
 - Training-mode behavior is centralized in `src/views/Trainer.vue` (`startTraining`, `nextTraining`, `stopTraining`); extend these helpers to adjust selection logic or add spaced repetition rules.
+The training mode uses Vue Router path parameters to maintain unique URLs for each training session, enabling direct linking and automatic regeneration on refresh.
 - To add a new trainer type, create a new data module in `src/data/`, add a route in `src/main.js`, and update the Trainer component's mode validator.

 ## License